 This photo shows their idea of career shoes for the modern woman.
 I do love a good pair of heels, but when I think of “career shoes,” I definitely don’t picture these styles … What’s the career they had in mind when they wrote the heading for this sale?
 Hooker?

 We will engage in outrageous speculation that it belongs to a plaintiffs’ personal injury lawyer.
 If you think about it, who else would get a “TORTS” license plate?
 Maybe geeky law professors with nicknames like Tortman or pattisiers who can’t spell, but really no one else.
-Insurance defense lawyers wouldn’t do it because it would violate the insurance industry’s position that torts do not actually occur.
+Insurance defense lawyers wouldn’t do it because it would violate the industry position that torts do not actually exist.

 You thought “Risk” was a good game?
 Spotting risk is even more fun, and definitely more educational.
 As law students learn in Torts, the world is a dangerous place where the worst that can happen often does.